gdsrosa/react-boilerplate-v2/README.md

 ### Installing

-Assuming you have all the Node.js and NPM environment setup in your machine:
+Assuming you have all the Node.js and Yarn environment setup in your machine:

 Let's install the dependencies

 ```
-npm install
+yarn
 ```

 ## Running the application in development mode